Pothole, the shop

 Pothole at The Farm

-In 2012, Pothole re-surfaced as a stall at a “Mela”, that was organised by The Farm, on the Old Mahabalipuram Road, (OMR), just South of Chennai city.
-The stall had pots made by Kaveri on sale, and also offered a quick hands on “clay play” time for anyone who was interested in trying their hand at claywork, or raku glazing.
+In 2012, Pothole re-surfaced as a stall at a “Mela”, that was organised by The Farm, on the Old Mahabalipuram Road, (OMR), in Semmancheri, just South of Chennai city.
+The stall had pots made by Kaveri on sale, and also offered a quick hands-on “clay play” session for anyone who was interested in trying their hand at claywork, or raku glazing and firing on the spot, on pre-bisqued pieces by Kaveri.

-The he success of the stall at the Mela, became the impetus for Kaveri and the owners of the Farm, Arul and Shalini, to decided to start Pothole at The Farm – a working, community studio with a wood fired soda kiln, which conducts workshops, classes, and eventually also make ceramic ware for use and sale.
+The success of the stall at the Mela, became the impetus for Kaveri and the owners of The Farm, Arul and Shalini, to decide to start Pothole at The Farm – a working, community studio.
+It started with a single kick wheel and a small terracotta kiln, in 2013.